Welcome to US City Traveler! I’m Taylor, and I’m so grateful that you’re here.

-Likewise, I spent years looking for a high quality travel site that was easy to navigate, gave honest reviews, and had accurate information, but I never found exactly what I was looking for.
+I spent years looking for a high quality travel site that was easy to navigate, gave honest reviews, and had accurate information, but I never found exactly what I was looking for.
 I aspired to create my very own travel site that would feature original stories and photography from a “typical” traveler.
-By age 12 I had started researching theme parks, travel-related news and information on a daily basis.
-After months of probing, I ended up spending one full year working with a web designer to make my wildest dream come to life.
+By age 12 I had started researching theme parks, travel-related news, and various information on a daily basis.
+After months of probing, I ended up spending one full year working with a highly sought after web designer to make my wildest dream come to life.
 It is my great pleasure to travel all throughout the US of A to share my take on what’s going on in America’s greatest destinations.
 From the largest aquarium in the world to seeing Lady Liberty herself, I’m here to uncover it all.
 Lastly, if you ever have any questions or concerns, please do not hesitate to get in touch because I would love to be of great help in your next great American journey.

 The Best of US City Traveler